-I’m not sure about you, but I spend the whole year looking forward to Christmas time.
-For me, it’s the time of year for family and friends, for letting the stresses of the year fade, and for reconnecting with the things that make life worth living.
-Of course, the copious amount of mulled wine and mince pies doesn’t hurt either.
+Christmas is the time of the year for family and friends, for letting the stresses of the year fade, and for reconnecting with the things that make life worth living.
+Of course, the profuse amount of mulled wine and mince pies don’t hurt either.

-If you live in the UK, you get a sudden feeling around this time of year.
+If you live in the UK, you get a sudden feeling around the festive season.
 One day it’s just another cold, crisp autumn morning then the next you have that wonderful revelation – it’s nearly Christmas time!
-That’s why we’ve put together our top ten ways that you know that Christmas is on its way.
-Do they give you that Christmassy feeling too?
+That’s why we’ve put together ten hints that Christmas is coming.

 The Christmas lights are switched on in London